Tareq62/tareq.abuissa.net/video.md

 I created this looping cello and guitar performance using Ableton Live.
 The rendition of the third movement of Seasonal was influenced by Andrew Bird's looping technique.
 The looping texture begins at <a id="time4">1:17</a>.

-<iframe src="http://www.youtube.com/embed/X9IWRm469jM" width="560" height="315" id="varsity_show" frameborder="0" allowfullscreen></iframe>
+<iframe src="//www.youtube.com/embed/X9IWRm469jM" width="560" height="315" id="varsity_show" frameborder="0" allowfullscreen></iframe>

-<h2 class="video-heading">Varsity Show: The Corporate Core <span>May 2012</span></h2>
+<h2 class="video-heading">V118: The Corporate Core <span>May 2012</span></h2>

-The <a href="http://www.wikipedia.org/wiki/Varsity_Show" target="blank">Varsity Show</a> is Columbia's oldest performing arts tradition, including Rodgers, Hammerstein, Hart, and Tom Kitt among its composer/lyricist alumni.
+The <a href="http://www.wikipedia.org/wiki/Varsity_Show" target="blank">Varsity Show</a> is Columbia's oldest performing arts tradition, with composer-lyricist alumni including Rodgers, Hammerstein, Hart, Kitt and Yorkey.
 In its 118th annual installment, our spring satire on the year's memorable moments attracted an audience of over 5,000.
-Solomon Hoffman and I devoted almost the entirety of our sophomore springs co-composing the two-act score.
+Solomon Hoffman and I devoted our sophomore springs co-composing the two-act score for 11 singers and a pit of 25 musicians.
 For plot information, visit <a ref="http://www.thevarsityshow.com/v118/">our year's page</a>.
 My favorite songs begin at the following times:</p>
         <p><a id="time1">0:54</a> Another Epic Day!</p>
         <p><a id="time2">43:36</a> Nothing But Love</p>
         <p><a id="time3">57:55</a> Alma's Army</p>